Correlated and Integrated Directionality for sub-MeV solar neutrinos in Borexino: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the generous hospitality and support of the Laboratori Nazionali del Gran Sasso (Italy).
-The Borexino program is made possible by funding from Istituto Nazionale di Fisica Nucleare (INFN) (Italy), National Science Foundation (NSF) (USA), Deutsche Forschungsgemeinschaft (DFG), Exzellenzcluster PRISMA+ (Project ID 39083149), and Helmholtz-Gemeinschaft (HGF) (Germany), Russian Foundation for Basic Research (RFBR) (Grants No. 19-02-00097A) and Russian Science Foundation (RSF) (Grant No. 21-12-00063) (Russia), and Narodowe Centrum Nauki (NCN) (Grant No. UMO 2017/26/M/ST2/00915) (Poland).
+The Borexino program is made possible by funding from Istituto Nazionale di Fisica Nucleare (INFN) (Italy), National Science Foundation (NSF) (USA), Deutsche Forschungsgemeinschaft (DFG), Cluster of Excellence PRISMA+ (Project ID 39083149), and recruitment initiative of Helmholtz-Gemeinschaft (HGF) (Germany), Russian Foundation for Basic Research (RFBR) (Grants No. 19-02-00097A) and Russian Science Foundation (RSF) (Grant No. 21-12-00063) (Russia), and Narodowe Centrum Nauki (NCN) (Grant No. UMO 2017/26/M/ST2/00915) (Poland).
 We gratefully acknowledge the computing services of Bologna INFN-CNAF data centre and U-Lite Computing Center and Network Service at LNGS (Italy).